taliajmallo/rpgs/campaigns/Semiautomagic/medea.md

 - Camila (She Can't Abandon Me)
 - Always be the one holding the leash.

-### Urge of the Corruptor
+### Urge of the Forbidden
-Replenish 2 motes whenever you destroy the illusions of the righteous, or tempt them into abandoning their code and taking the low road.
+Replenish 2 motes whenever you learn secretive or forbidden lore of the supernatural world, or bind an unwholesome being into your service.
 Additionally, regain 3 + Essence motes every sunrise.

 ### Limit
 Gain limit when you botch a roll, undermine your nature or intimacies, or are